Dorsivan/aura/docs/Video Games/AOE4/Matchup Tips/Chinese.md

 ### General Tips

 ## Rus

+### Gameplay Plan

+Delay ps -> horseman quick and harass their ps -> minute 7, make like 7 scouts and take deer

 - Harass their scouts early with fast unit production.
 - Then at around minutet 7-8 you make 7 scouts and pro scouts.
 - Archers in feudal to kill their scouts.